mt-cly/SimCMF/README.md

 ## Citation

 ```
-@article{lei2024simcmf,
+@misc{ikemura2024robust,
       title={SimCMF: A Simple Cross-modal Fine-tuning Strategy from Vision Foundation Models to Any Imaging Modality},
       author={Lei, Chengyang and Chen, Liyi and Cen, Jun and Chen, Xiao and Lei, Zhen and Heide, Felix and Chen, Qifeng and Zhang, Zhaoxiang},
-  year={2024}
+      year={2024},
+      eprint={2409.08083},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}
   }
 ```

 ## Acknowledgements